-The coaching methods we use involve staying with your child and continually responding with empathy, comfort and love.
-The child feels supported and knows that she is not alone while the parent (or Night Coach) encourages her to sleep.
-We primarily draw on techniques based on 2 philopophies:
+The coaching methods we use involve staying with your child and continually responding with empathy, comfort, and love.
+The child feels supported and knows that they are not alone while the parent (or Night Coach) encourages them to sleep.
+We primarily draw on techniques based on 2 philosophies:

 Specific sleep coaching or sleep training methods that we draw from include:

 Individual sleep plans may include a combination of techniques or strategies and are tailored to your family's unique situation.

 What does "Evaluation of your child’s sleep" mean?

 Our consultants are trained by a medical specialists and a Psychologist to assess for

 - Medical issues that can cause sleep problems

 - Potential feeding issues and scheduling issues that can play a role in sleep

 - As well as the behavioral aspects of sleep in order to create a sleep plan that is tailored to the family and child's needs